MatmaRex/mediawikireleasenotes-driver/README.md

 configures the repo to know about it, and uses [gitdir]/info/attributes file to define it as the default driver for release notes file.

-The driver is a simple script that analyzes the contents of files to be merged, and uses the union merge algorithm if there are only consecutive additions in both files (no deletions, changes, or non-consecutive added lines).
-Otherwise it falls back to the regular recursive merge algorithm.
+The driver is a simple script that analyzes the contents of files to be merged, determines release notes that have been added to each section[1] of one of the files and transplants them to the other one.

 This allows for a conflictless merge in most simple cases, and doesn't break in complicated situations.

+[1] Sections are assumed to start with a MediaWiki-style ==Header==.

 Showcase
 --------